raas-dev/artery/bicep/README.md

 We will deploy two resource groups, one for non-production (here, `stg`) and one for production (`prod`).
-As we want to minimize the number of environments and their maintenance work, effectively leading to costs, we target to use the non-production App Service to implement all the internal environments (testing, staging).
+As we want to minimize the number of environments and their maintenance work, effectively leading to costs, we target to use the non-production App Service to implement all the internal environments (PR test environments, staging).

-Thus, the staging App Service will include, besides staging, a deployment slot `testing` which is used similarly as any pre-staging environment usually is, mainly integrating the upcoming features and fixes together into the mainline.

-Note that this approach assumes (however, is not restricted to) also **striving towards minimizing test data management** which starts best by using a shared database for testing and staging.
-We assume staging is what is usually used for internal demoing purposes and has the nearest production-like data.

-Going from testing to staging is as simple as switching the slot `testing` as the current live version in App Service.
-After the swap, note that the current testing ought to be redeployed to `testing` where the previous staging is now held, unless there is a particular case to keep the previous staging release.
+For both non-production and production, we will always deploy to slot first before swapping it live.
+This ensures zero-downtime deployment in App Service.

-Similarly, the production will include deployment slot `rc` which is dedicated for any possible final checks that ought to be done (especially with production data) before going live.
-Additionally, the `rc` slot can be used to implement "canary" that is redirecting e.g 5% of the customers from the current production to `rc`, allowing to pilot changes first with a smaller number of customers.
+The production will include deployment slot `rc` which is dedicated for any possible final checks that ought to be done (especially with production data) before going live.
+Additionally, the `rc` slot can be used to implement canary, that is redirecting e.g 5% of the customers from the current production to `rc`, allowing to verify changes first with a smaller batch of customers.

 After swapping `rc` to production in AppService, the previous production is held in slot `rc` so that if errors start occurring in production, the previous production can be swapped back as fast as possible.
 Note that for this to work, database migrations ought to be already run in `rc`.
 Sometimes errors only occur with production data and for debugging them `rc` is also the most ideal.

-For both staging and production, we will always deploy to the first environment first before swapping it to the latter environment.
-This ensures zero-downtime deployment in App Service, preferable not only in production, but also in staging as there is often internal demoing going on.

-We will later introduce Azure DevOps pipeline to do the swap, as well as implement an approval stpe before swapping the slots in production.
-The approval can be done via Azure Pipelines UI or by the named pressing Approve/Deny button on a Slack channel (or similarly with MS Teams Azure DevOps integration).

 ## Creating PaaS resources